 NOTICE: Please be advised that at 76 years of age I am discontinuing my involvement in creating websites and graphics.
-I have also had enough of the lack of appreciation from the humans I have served in Oregon.
-If you need someone local to help you with a
+All of the art I have done in Oregon has been done without charge.
+I have also had enough of the lack of appreciation from the humans

+in Oregon.
+If you need someone local to help you with a website or graphics, try:

 My first computer

 This computer was used on the 16" guns of the New Jersey battleship [CLICK] see page 30.

 Adam Osborne completed the first portable computer, the Osborne I, which weighed 24 pounds and cost $1,795.
 The price made the machine especially attractive, as it included software worth about $1,500.
 The machine featured a 5-inch display, 64 kilobytes of memory, a modem, and two 5 1/4-inch floppy disk drives.

 In April 1981, Byte Magazine Editor in Chief Chris Morgan mentioned the Osborne I in an article on "Future Trends in Personal Computing."
 He wrote: "I recently had an opportunity to see the Osborne I in action.
 I was impressed with it’s compactness: it will fit under an airplane seat.
 (Adam Osborne is currently seeking approval from the FAA to operate the unit on board a plane.)
 One quibble: the screen may be too small for some people’s taste."